Route 443 (Israel–Palestine): Use by Palestinian traffic

-The route crosses into the West Bank just north of Maccabim, and continues thereafter until the junction just north of Givat Ze'ev; Palestinian traffic is permitted to use the road between these two points.
+The route crosses into the West Bank just north of Maccabim and continues until the junction just north of Givat Ze'ev; Palestinian traffic is permitted to use the road between these two points.

 Several access roads connecting Palestinian villages with this section of Route 443 were closed in September 2000 due to the outbreak of the Second Intifada.
 Frequent fire bomb attacks and fatal shootings on Israeli traffic saw the erection of anti-sniper barricades on parts of the highway adjacent to Palestinian-populated areas.

 In March 2008, following a challenge by the Association for Civil Rights in Israel, Israel's Supreme Court permitted for six more months the right of the IDF to limit Palestinian traffic in this section, deeming the restrictions necessary to prevent attacks.
 On December 29, 2009 Israel's High Court of Justice upheld the ACRI's petition against an IDF order barring Palestinian traffic.
 The ruling became effective May 28, 2010, and unrestricted Palestinian traffic was again permitted.